code-not-found/code-not-found.github.io/_posts/jsf-primefaces/2017-12-30-jsf-primefaces-spring-boot-example.md

   <img src="{{ site.url }}/assets/images/logo/primefaces-logo.png" alt="primefaces logo" class="logo">
 </figure>

 [PrimeFaces](http://primefaces.org/){:target="_blank"} is an open source component library for [JavaServer Faces](http://www.oracle.com/technetwork/java/javaee/javaserverfaces-139869.html){:target="_blank"} (JSF).
 It provides a collection of mostly visual components (widgets) that can be used by JSF programmers to build the UI for a web application.

 An overview of these widgets can be found at the [PrimeFaces showcase](http://www.primefaces.org/showcase/){:target="_blank"}.

 In the following tutorial, we will configure, build and run a Hello World example using PrimeFaces, Spring Boot, and Maven.

 # General Project Setup

 Tools used:
-* PrimeFaces 6.1
+* PrimeFaces 6.2
-* JoinFaces 2.4
+* JoinFaces 3.2
-* Spring Boot 1.5
+* Spring Boot 2.0
 * Maven 3.5

 We will be building and running our example using [Apache Maven](https://maven.apache.org/){:target="_blank"}.
 Shown below is the XML representation of our Maven project in a POM file.
 It contains the needed dependencies for compiling and running our example.

 The [JoinFaces](https://github.com/joinfaces/joinfaces#joinfaces){:target="_blank"} project enables JSF usage inside a JAR packaged [Spring Boot](https://projects.spring.io/spring-boot/){:target="_blank"} application.
-It auto-configures PrimeFaces, PrimeFaces Extensions, BootsFaces, ButterFaces, RichFaces, OmniFaces, AngularFaces, Mojarra and MyFaces libraries to run on embedded Tomcat, Jetty or Undertow servlet containers.
+It can auto-configure PrimeFaces, PrimeFaces Extensions, BootsFaces, ButterFaces, RichFaces, OmniFaces, AngularFaces, Mojarra and MyFaces libraries to run on embedded Tomcat, Jetty or Undertow servlet containers.

-We use the `jsf-spring-boot-parent` dependency to obtain the right version for any of the JSF related dependencies in our build configuration.
-As a result, it is no longer mandatory to specify a version in our build configuration as [Spring Boot is managing this for us](https://docs.spring.io/spring-boot/docs/1.5.9.RELEASE/reference/html/using-boot-build-systems.html#using-boot-dependency-managemen){:target="_blank"}.

-The `spring-boot-starter` dependency is the core starter, which includes auto-configuration support, logging, and YAML.
+We use the `joinfaces-parent` dependency to define all modules except for the joinfaces dependencies.

-To facilitate the management of the different Spring JSF dependencies, [JoinFaces Spring Boot Starters](https://github.com/joinfaces/joinfaces/wiki/JoinFaces-Starters-2.x){:target="_blank"} can be used which are a set of convenient dependency descriptors that you can include in your application.
-There are twelve JSF Spring Boot Starters available: six basic starters, one utility starter, one meta starter and five component starters.
+To facilitate the management of the different Spring JSF dependencies, [JoinFaces Spring Boot Starters](https://github.com/joinfaces/joinfaces/wiki/JoinFaces-Starters-3.x){:target="_blank"} can be used which are a set of convenient dependency descriptors that you can include in your application.
+There are sixteen JoinFaces Starters available: six basic starters, two utility starters, one meta starter, five component starters, one theme starter and one extra starter.

-In this example, we will use the `jsf-spring-boot-starter` to import the needed dependencies for PrimeFaces.
+In this example, we will use the `primefaces-spring-boot-starter` which imports the needed dependencies for PrimeFaces and Spring Boot.

 In the plugins section, we include the `spring-boot-maven-plugin` Maven plugin so that we can build a single, runnable "uber-jar".
 This will also allow us to start the example via a Maven command.